 As many as 75% of U.S. workers who quit their full-time job in order to freelance say they earn the same or more in pay than when they had a traditional employer, according to a recent Upwork study of more than 6,000 U.S. workers.
 Here are three pieces of advice Georgi offers anyone interested in finding success as a freelancer.

 Whether you're taking on a few gigs as a side hustle or diving into freelancing full time, "you are a business owner as a freelancer," says Georgi, in "the business of you."
 That means freelancing is about a lot more than just the work itself.

 "You're in charge of sales," says Georgi.
 "You're in charge of customer service.
 You're in charge of project management.
 You're in charge of fulfillment."

-Think about all of the different components it would take to make your freelance work a continual success, from reaching out to potential customers to earning certifications that might improve your skills and give you an edge.
+Think about all of the different components it would take to find work and make your freelance career a continual success, from reaching out to prospective clients at networking events and on social media to earning certifications that might improve your skills and give you an edge on LinkedIn and elsewhere.
 Then incorporate time for those tasks into your weekly and monthly plans.

 With that in mind, pay attention to how long tasks take you to do.
 When you start taking on projects for other people, be "strategic about how you schedule your time," he says.
 When you create a timetable, be "realistic about how much time these things are going to take you."

 Missing deadlines can make you seem unreliable and can make it difficult for clients to keep up with their own schedules as well.